+Form 6.
 Notice of Cancellation of Eligibility

 NOTICE OF CANCELLATION OF ELIGIBILITY

-ELIGIDIL A11 Y

 Elector Name:

 Address:

-1

 Electorate Local government district:

 Ward:

+F-

-Cancellation of eligibility On[date] your claim for name included on any owners and occupiers roll prep electorate was accepted, however the Chief Executive you are no longer eligible to be included when a roll of because: ared for an election in the e Officer considers that
+Cancellation of eligibility On[date] your claim fo name included on any owners and occupiers roll prep electorate was accepted. however the Chief Executive you are no longer eligible to be included when a roll obecause: ared for an election in the e Officer considers that

-Appeal It you are dissatisfied with the decision that you are n your name included when a roll of that kind is prepar Electoral Commissioner.
+Appeal It you are dissatisfied with the decision that you are n your name included when a roll of that kind is prepare Electoral Commissioner.
 If you wish to appeal you sh appeal form and send it to the Electoral Commissione Australian Electoral Commission.
-Alternatively you can write to the Electoral Commiss grounds for your appeal and the details of all other in your appeal.
-You may send your appeal form or letter by post, by means so long as it is capable of being printed in its esignature.
-If you send it by fax or electronically you sheen received. ed you may appeal to the nould fill in the enclosed or at the Western dioner setting out the formation which supports fax or by other electronic entirety, including a
+Alternatively you can write to the Electoral Commission grounds for your appeal and the details of all other information your appeal.
+You may send your appeal form or letter by post, by formeans so long as it is capable of being printed in its esignature.
+If you send it by fax or electronically you seen received. ed you may appeal to the could fill in the enclosed r at the Western coner setting out the formation which supports fax or by other electronic ntirety, including a

 Chief Name:

 Executive Officer Signature: Date:

-Appeal to Electoral Commissioner Form 7.
-Cancellation of Eligibility
+Form 7.
+Appeal to Electoral Commissioner Cancellation of Eligibility